matr-world/svelty-cloud-buns/README.md

 }
 ```

-### CLI
+### CLI (Generate Worker )
 Running `scb` will read the pages your app exports and generate a router for the associated Cloudflare Worker to use.
+Once you run `scb` on your project, you should be able to `import { router } from "svelte-cloud-buns"` in this projects `_worker.js` file.

 ##### Config
 ```js